Value Alignment of Social Media Ranking Algorithms: Understanding Users' Value Selections

 A confluence of factors --- from the values that are actually present in the available content to users' mood --- can influence what values users select.
 Because these selections are highly individualized, our analysis focuses on uncovering the mechanisms driving these choices rather than merely characterizing aggregate selection patterns.

 \noindentparagraph{Configured value weights reflect personal values.} One hypothesis is that participants adjust sliders to reflect their personal value priorities.
-To test this, we compute the Pearson correlation ($r$) between each participant’s personal value rankings, measured via the Portrait Value Questionnaire, and their selected slider weights.
-The results support this hypothesis: $93.6\%$ of participants’ selected sliders are positively correlated with their personal values, with a mean correlation of $r = 0.39 \pm 0.25$.
+To test this, we compute the Pearson correlation ($r$) between each participant’s personal value rankings, measured via the Portrait Value Questionnaire (PVQ), and their selected slider weights.
+For each of the nineteen values, the PVQ returns a continuous score ranging from $-5$ to $5$, which represents the relative importance of the value to the individual.
+The results support our hypothesis that participants' slider selections match their personal values: $93.6\%$ of participants’ selected sliders are positively correlated with their personal values, with a mean correlation of $r = 0.39 \pm 0.25$.
 While only $38.3\%$ of participants show individually significant correlations ($p < 0.05$), a one-sample $t$-test on Fisher’s $z$-transformed coefficients confirms that, overall, the positive alignment is highly significant ($p < 0.001$).\footnote{Since each participant's correlation is based on at most 19 values, individual tests are underpowered.
-Thus, many positive correlations do not reach the significance threshold despite being moderate in size.} During our think-aloud studies, we observe participants referencing their personal values when selecting sliders.
-For instance, P2 chose to uprank ``Tradition'', explaining, ``\emph{Tradition is something that I have been brought up with ... so it's occasionally nice to see people talking about their homeland [on Twitter/X].}''
+Thus, many positive correlations do not reach the significance threshold despite being moderate in size.}

-\noindentparagraph{Topical interests and platform norms shaped value selections.} Beyond personal values, we also find that participants often mapped the \emph{content} they wanted to see to the underlying values.
-Many participants approached the task with specific topics in mind (e.g., popular culture, AI papers) and used the sliders as a way to promote or demote those types of content in their feeds.
-For example, P3 was interested in ``\emph{fairness research in CS,}'', upranking values related to ``responsibility'' and ``equality.''
-Similarly, P4 described their strategy as ``\emph{how do I tune those parameters so that I get AI-related tweets?}'' leading them to uprank ``Achievement''.

-Participants also noted the discourse around a particular value varies across platforms.
-Even when a slider corresponded to a value they personally resonated with and wanted to prioritize, some participants hesitated because they anticipated that posts reflecting that value would be misunderstood or derailed in the platform's discourse.
-As P7 explains, even though they personally valued ``Preservation of Nature'', they downranked the slider since they felt ``\emph{There's some topics that you can't talk about on Twitter because people are just going to amplify the worst part of it...
-I guess I do want to see it on my feed if people were able to actually understand it.}''